Introduction for May

 You have probably come across an article online where someone has visualized what animated characters would look like in the real world.
 They are horrifying, because animation presents us with something inhuman but still manages to depict it as ‘human-like’ or at least recognizable and sympathetic.
 And like all cinema, animation has gone through different trends, moving from hand drawn 2D to computer 3D, not to mention stop-motion animation.
 I don’t want to suggest that animation inherently privileges form over content, because that is not the case.
 Instead, I would say that animation uses form in an extremely conscious way, and it is perhaps more aware of what enters, and what doesn’t, than certain live action films.

 Form is not just visual in animation, it is embedded in the story, meaning that a cartoon’s filmmaking style is synonymous with its characters and story.
 For instance, one of my favourite animators on YouTube, Worthikids, often incorporates form into his comedy.
 I can’t really describe it, as it is entirely visual, but there are moments in each project where something will suddenly appear in a strange angle or float away.
 These shorts can entirely disregard the laws of physics and yet still tell a compelling and understandable story.
-These strange moments add to the overall aesthetic, but also to the character’s mood and our awareness of how they operate in their unique world.
+These strange moments add to the overall aesthetic, but also to the character’s mood and our awareness of how they operate, and how the animators operate, in this unique world.

 “You mean you could’ve taken you hand out of that cuff at any time”